 After Elijah was born, I realized I was burning so many calories that I didn’t even care about what I was eating or drinking.
 In other words, I ate whatever I wanted, whenever I wanted.
 I was also heavy into drinking juices like Capri Suns (thanks, pregnancy cravings!), orange juice, etc. Don’t get me started on ginger ale.
 And even though I was eating and drinking any and everything, the weight was falling off fast because of my oversupply with breastfeeding and pumping.

 At some point postpartum, I noticed that the weight wasn’t falling off as easily anymore.
 I plateaued.
-I started examining my diet and realized that not only was I eating horribly, but I wasn’t drinking enough water either.
+Eventually, I finally started examining my diet.
+I realized that not only was I eating horribly, but I wasn’t drinking enough water either.
 I heard a long time ago that a lot of people’s secrets to losing weight was by simply drinking water.
 It helps to flush out toxins, helps you burn more calories, and if you drink at least a cup before eating, it can help you stay satiated as well as help prevent you from overeating.

-One of the very first things I changed after realizing my weight wasn’t falling off anymore was cutting out all juices and sodas and replacing those fluids with water.
+The first thing I changed after realizing my weight stopped falling off was cutting out all juices and sodas.
+I started replacing those drinks with water.
 So not only did I save on calories, but replacing all fluids with water actually helped my body to start burning more calories too.
-I noticed especially when drinking water with ice in it (and when eating ice, again thanks pregnancy cravings), I was a lot more satisfied at meals and ate a lot less in general throughout the day.
+I noticed that when drinking water with ice in it, I was a lot more satisfied at meals.
+This caused me to eat a lot less throughout the day.

 If your goal is to lose weight, you can definitely shred some pounds with these 5 simple tips as long as you’re not compensating the calories lost with food, snacks, and drinks.